f5devcentral/volterra-workshop-10x/docs/class1/module1/lab1/lab1.rst

 * Origin Pool
 * HTTP Load Balancer

 .. warning:: All over the lab, please be careful and stay in your NameSpace.
-Every SE/Student has his own NameSpace.
+Every SE/Student has his/her own NameSpace.

 .. image:: ../pictures/lab1/lab1-archi.png
    :align: center